trae410/github-csv-tools/README.md

 After install, `githubCsvTools --help` for info on how to use, or see below.

-Instructions for exporting or importing:
+Instructions for exporting, importing or transfering a copy:

 ### To Import Issues